Azim Premji University: Academics

+Academic Programs

+The university offers 4-year undergraduate degrees in BA and BSc for humanities and sciences respectively.
+The BSc programmes include Biology, Chemistry, Physics, Mathematics, Information Science, Environmental Science & Sustainability, and Psychology while the BA include History, English, Social Science, Economics, Philosophy, and Philosophy, Political Science, and Economics (PPE).
+Till 2024, the University provided a BSc + BEd dual degree programme for the major science programmes.
+Furthermore, every student has to pick an Occupational Minor as well.

+It also offers postgraduate degrees in Education, Development, Economics and Public Health.

+The university has a number of diploma programmes and certificate courses on subject areas such as Research for Social Action, Exploring Sustainability in the Indian context, Mapping and Geographical Information Systems using Quantum GIS, Perspectives on Public Education System, etc.

 Research

-Research for Social Impact
+Research in Azim Premji University is primarily focused on social sciences.
 The emphasis of the research is on contributing to practice on the ground in India's vast social sector and on high-quality academic scholarship in the areas of development, education, public policy, governance, sustainability, and equity.
+The university has a Research Funding Programme supported by the Foundation to strengthen and supplement existing efforts in these areas.

 Centre for Climate Change and Sustainability

 The centre seeks to strengthen India's response to the climate crisis.
 Set up in 2019, the centre uses research, education, and sustainability actions to address the challenges of climate change.
 This includes research on climate change and urban sustainability, publication of books, research papers, and popular articles as well as the fostering of research-based climate action through an annual call for external research proposals on climate change and sustainability.
 Recent publications include Cities and Canopies: Trees in Indian Cities, Where have all our Gunda thopes gone.

+The centre recently released the report titled ‘Navigating India's Climate Future: Climate Projections for India (2021-2040)’.
+The report published on 17 November 2024, uses two Intergovernmental Panel on Climate Change (IPCC) scenarios—“moderate emissions and adaptation” (SSP2-4.5) and “high emissions with heavy fossil fuel reliance” (SSP5-8.5)—to extrapolate “how extreme weather events, like heat waves, droughts, and intense rainfall, could affect communities, agriculture, and natural resources”.